The link between gum disease and chronic health conditions

 Most people have heard of gingivitis, which is the early stage of gum disease, but if left untreated, it can lead to Periodontitis which is a severe inflammatory infection that damages the soft tissue and bone around the teeth.
 This can lead to tooth loss,” says Associate Professor Sharon Liberali, Principal Dentist at Health Partners Dental.

-Evidence shows that periodontal disease can impact heart disease, diabetes, Alzheimer’s, lung conditions including Chronic Obstructive Pulmonary Disease (COPD), sleep apnoea and aspiration pneumonia, inflammatory bowel disease and is associated with adverse pregnancy outcomes including pre-term birth, and low birth weight.^
+Evidence shows that periodontal disease can impact heart disease, diabetes, Alzheimer’s, lung conditions including Chronic Obstructive Pulmonary Disease (COPD), inflammatory bowel disease and is associated with adverse pregnancy outcomes including pre-term birth, and low birth weight.^

 How do I know if I have periodontal (gum) disease and how do you treat it?